 brainglobe-napari-io

-Read and write files from the BrainGlobe neuroanatomy suite
+Read and write files from the BrainGlobe computational neuroanatomy suite into napari

 License PyPI Python Version tests codecov